inntran/git-benchmark-testdata/Menkib/Fulah.markdown

 		-- Yates
 Philogyny recapitulates erogeny; erogeny recapitulates philogyny.
 You have an unusual unrstanding of the problems of human relationships.
 I've found my niche.
-If you're wonring why I'm not there, there was this little hole in the bottom ...
+If 're wonring why I'm not there, there was this little hole in the bottom ...
 		-- John Croll
-"Don't come back until you have him", the Tick-Tock Man said quietly, sincerely, extremely dangerously.
+"Don't come back until  have him", the Tick-Tock Man said quietly, sincerely, extremely dangerously.

 They used dogs.
 They used probes.
 They used cardio plate crossoffs.